arcanemachine/phoenix-todo-list/README.md

       - `mix phx.server` - The regular method of starting a dev server
       - Or, `iex -S mix phx.server` - Starts a dev server in an `IEx` session.
 Useful for debugging.
 - Your server should now be accessible on `localhost:4001`.
+  - It may take a moment for `esbuild` to build its initial bundle.
+    - The layout of the page will look ugly while this is happening.
   - This project's ports are set by configuring the `PORT` environment variable (e.g. in the `.env` file).
     - Production: The default port is `PORT` (e.g. 4000)
     - Development: The default port is `PORT + 1` (e.g. 4001)